Pa Konate: Loan to Östers IF

 Having been linked a move to Landskrona BoIS, Konate opted to go on loan to newly relegated Superettan side Östers IF for the duration of the 2014 season with an option to return to Malmö FF in the summer of 2014.
 At the same time he renewed his contract with Malmö FF for an additional four years.

 Konate made his debut for the club, starting the whole game, in a 1–1 draw against Rynninge in the Svenska Cupen.
-In a follow–up match, he set up one of the goals for Östers IF, in a 5–2 win against Östersunds in another Svenska Cupen.
+In a follow–up match, he set up one of the goals for Östers IF, in a 5–2 win against Östersund in another Svenska Cupen.
 Since joining the club, Konate quickly established himself in the left–back position, which saw him make 15 league appearances for Öster.
 This lasted until he was recalled to Malmö FF in the summer of 2014 to cover up for Miiko Albornoz and Mahmut Özen, two defenders that had left the club during the summer transfer window.